AxelXrest/flexihire.github.io/README.md

 <h2>TechTango(Initialization)</h2>
 <h2 id="installation"> Installation:</h2>
-If you plan to use it then fork the repo and download all dependancies and run.
-You should have [NodeJS](https://nodejs.org/en) installed in your pc to run the web.
+**If you plan to use it then fork the repo and download all dependancies and run.
+You should have [NodeJS](https://nodejs.org/en) installed in your pc to run the web.**

 <details>
 <summary><b>Download Dependancies:</b></summary>
-Verify you have node installed:<br>
+Verify you have node installed:

 ```bash
 node --version
 ```
-We will be using npm to install the dependancies required<br>
+We will be using npm to install the dependancies required

 ```bash
 npm install -g
 ```
-If the above command throws error then use<br>
+If the above command throws error then use

 ```bash
 npm install --force
 ```
-I had a problem as *Cannot find module '@google/generative-ai'*, if you also face it then run following command else skip this<br>
+I had a problem as *Cannot find module '@google/generative-ai'*, if you also face it then run following command else skip this

 ```bash
 npm install @google/generative-ai
 ```